mansikashyap/Django_file_uploader/README.md

 Django File Uploading Task
-This project demonstrates a Django-based file uploading system that saves files both locally and to an AWS S3 bucket using the boto3 library.
+This repository demonstrates a Django-based file uploading system that saves files both locally and to an AWS S3 bucket using the boto3 library.
 The uploaded files are stored in the local MEDIA_ROOT directory and simultaneously uploaded to an S3 using boto3.

 Features